History of Aberdeen: 1136 to the 18th century

-In 1136, David I began the development of New Aberdeen north of the River Dee, and the earliest charter was granted by King William the Lion about 1179, confirming the corporate rights granted by David I, which gave trade privileges to the burgesses.
-This charter is the oldest surviving charter.
-The city received other royal charters later.
+In 1136, David I began the development of New Aberdeen north of the River Dee.
+Aberdeen's oldest surviving charter was granted by King William the Lion about 1179, confirming the corporate rights granted by David I, which gave trade privileges to the burgesses.
+The city received other royal charters later, particularly the Great Charter of 1319.

+After the execution of William Wallace in 1305, his body was cut up and sent to different corners of the country to warn other dissenters.
+His left quarter ended up in Aberdeen and is buried in the walls of the cathedral.

 In 1319, the Great Charter of Robert the Bruce transformed Aberdeen into a property owning and financially independent community.
 Bruce had a high regard for the citizens of Aberdeen who had sheltered him in his days of outlawry, helped him win the Battle of Barra and slew the English garrison at Aberdeen Castle.
 He granted Aberdeen with the nearby Forest of Stocket.
 The income from this land has formed the basis for the city's Common Good Fund, which is used to this day for the benefit of all Aberdonians.

 Aberdeen's medieval council registers (then known as "common books") survive from 1398 onwards and are exceptional for their quantity and continuity among surviving Scottish burgh records.
 The earliest eight volumes, from 1398 to 1511, have been included in the UNESCO UK Memory of the World Register, and have been edited in a digital edition.

-The city was burned by Edward III of England in 1336, but was soon rebuilt and extended, and called New Aberdeen.
+Old Aberdeen was burned by Edward III of England in 1336, but was soon rebuilt and extended.
 For many centuries the city was subject to attacks by the neighbouring lords, and was strongly fortified, but the gates were all removed by 1770.
 Royal charters from 1489 and 1498 created a free burgh to be administered by the church.
 In 1497 a blockhouse was built at the harbour mouth as a protection against the English.
 During the Wars of 1644-47 between the Royalists and Covenanters the city was impartially plundered by both sides.
 In 1644, it was taken and sacked by Royalist troops consisting of Irishmen and Highlanders after the Battle of Aberdeen.

 The sack of Aberdeen in 1644 by the Royalist general Montrose during the English Civil War involved uncharacteristic large-scale rape.
 1647 saw the outbreak of bubonic plague, and a quarter of the population died.
 In 1715 the Earl Marischal proclaimed the Old Pretender at Aberdeen, and in 1745 the Duke of Cumberland resided for a short time in the city before attacking the Young Pretender.